The FAST Standard Organisation is a not-for-profit organisation charged with protecting, promoting, and developing the

-The FSO is a not-for-profit entity (a membership based company limited by guarantee with a non-distribution clause.
-In other words, the FSO does not have shareholders and it cannot distribute profits to its members.
+The FSO is a not-for-profit entity, specifically a UK membership-based company limited by guarantee with a non-distribution clause.
+In other words, the FSO does not have shareholders and cannot distribute profits to its members.
 The company is registered in England & Wales, Company No. 07617819, Registered Office: First floor, 10 Temple Back, Bristol, England, BS1 6FL, United Kingdom.

 In setting-up the FSO, all previous intellectual property rights in the FAST Standard were gifted by John Richter, Morten Siersted, and Kenny Whitelaw-Jones to the FSO.
 This was done by way of a formal ‘Deed of Assignment by way of Gift’.
 In turn, the FSO has made FAST an open standard under the Creative Commons Attribution 4.0 International License, allowing anyone to use it.

-The FSO is managed under the guidance of an Advisory Board and Moderation Board.
+The FSO is managed under the guidance of an Advisory Board and a Moderation Board.

 The Advisory Board advises on the FSO on its overall objectives, namely of promoting, developing, and protecting the FAST Standard.
 This includes advising on FSO governance, financial sustainability, certification and accreditation.
 Current members are: